moanaXds/BiasLens/README.md

 ## 📝 License

-This project is for educational purposes.
-Built as part of a 4th Semester Tools course project.
+This project was developed for educational purposes as part of the GDG Live Pakistan community initiative.

 ---

 <p align="center">
   <strong>BiasLens</strong> — Analyze with transparency.
 Question everything.
 </p>